zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-delete.md

 ## Example - Delete with relation (One to Many)

-Dapper Plus also allows you to delete a list of entities with a one-to-many relationship with Bulk Operation as shown in the following example.
+Dapper Plus also allows you to delete a list of entities with a one-to-many relationship with bulk operations as shown in the following example.

 ```csharp
 DapperPlusManager.Entity<Supplier>().Table("Suppliers").Identity(x => x.SupplierID);